Mohammadjamiu/tahugo/content/signal-and-system/Dirichlet-conditions-for-existence-of-Fourier-series.md

 ### Condition 3:

-Periodic signal should be absolutely enterable over the range of time period.
+Periodic signal should be absolutely integrable over the range of time period.